The Generation Game: 1978–1982: Larry Grayson era

-By the mid-1970s, desperate to end the BBC's long-running ratings success on a Saturday night, London Weekend Television offered Forsyth a chance to change channel to host The Big Night.
-Alan Boyd, producer of The Generation Game at the time, remembers that there were many proposals as to who should take over, with Bill Cotton having a brief discussion with his favoured choice Cilla Black, who would not consider the move; other names mentioned included Jimmy Tarbuck and Kenneth Williams.
-However, he felt he did not want the new programme to be comparable to Forsyth's Generation Game (he did not want the audience to be able to compare the two shows to think that Bruce was better or that the new host was better), so he cast Larry Grayson to take over.
-The show was given a new theme tune, which incorporated Grayson's "shut that door" catchphrase.
+In the mid-1970s London Weekend Television recruited Forsyth to host The Big Night on Saturdays.
+Alan Boyd, producer of The Generation Game at the time, remembers that there were many proposals as to who should take over, with Bill Cotton having a brief discussion with his favoured choice, Cilla Black, who would not consider the move; other names mentioned included Jimmy Tarbuck and Kenneth Williams.
+However, he felt he did not want the new programme to be compared to Forsyth's Generation Game, so he cast Larry Grayson, with a new theme tune, which incorporated Grayson's "shut that door" catchphrase.
 There was also new scenery, and a new co-host, Isla St Clair.
-It worked, as The Big Night failed to beat The Generation Game and was off the air within three months.
+It worked, as The Big Night failed to beat The Generation Game in viewing figures and was off the air within three months.

 The show reached its peak under Grayson.
-It attracted an audience of 25 million on one occasion, when a strike blacked out the ITV network, meaning the two BBC channels were the only ones the public could watch.
+It attracted an audience of 25 million on one occasion, when the 1979 ITV strike broke out.
 Grayson's apparent incompetence and inability to remember what was going on was carefully contrived.
-In 1980 a junior version was considered, to be titled The Younger Generation Game, with two young siblings of different ages in place of older contestants.
-It was not confirmed whether Grayson would have hosted this proposed spin-off version, and it ultimately was never commissioned.
+In 1980, a junior version was considered, to be titled The Younger Generation Game, with two young siblings of different ages in place of older contestants.
+It was not confirmed whether Grayson would have hosted this proposed spin-off version, and it was not commissioned.

 Cancellation

-By the early 1980s The Generation Game was being beaten by ITV's hugely successful Game for a Laugh, which had been commissioned by LWT's Head of Light Entertainment Alan Boyd, who had been Grayson's producer for his first three seasons, but had defected to ITV.
+By the early 1980s, The Generation Game was being beaten by LWT's Game for a Laugh.
 The show continued through to the end of 1981, but shortly after a highlights episode from the last series aired on 3 January 1982, Grayson decided to quit whilst the show was still popular.
-The BBC approached Jimmy Tarbuck to present the show but he turned it down.
-The show was later cancelled.
+The BBC approached Jimmy Tarbuck to present the show, but he turned it down.
+The series was later cancelled.

-1990–2002 revival: Second Bruce Forsyth era and Jim Davidson
+1990–2002 revival: Second Bruce Forsyth and Jim Davidson eras

-The Generation Game returned in 1990 with the original host, Bruce Forsyth, who after moving to ITV in 1995 was replaced by Jim Davidson.
-This incarnation was axed in 2002 after again being beaten by ITV, this time by Pop Idol.
+The Generation Game returned in September 1990 with the original host, Bruce Forsyth, and his new hostess, Rosemarie Ford.
+After leaving the show for a second time in 1994 to move to ITV, Forsyth was replaced by Jim Davidson, who had previously stood in on an edition when Forsyth was unwell.
+The show became more lively, silly and chaotic during the Davidson era, introducing characters such as Mr Blobby, comedy sketches, and gunge similarly seen on Tiswas, with appearances from the Phantom Flan Flinger.
+Davidson's hostesses were Sally Meen, Melanie Stace and Lea Kristensen.
+This incarnation ended in April 2002, after again being beaten by ITV, this time by Pop Idol.
 Davidson had announced in March that he was quitting the show.
 The series ended the following month.